choperlizer/Dojima/README.md

 # Dōjima

+This was my "Learn PyQt" project, if that doesn't scare you off, read this:

 **This program is distributed in the hope that it will be useful,** **but WITHOUT ANY WARRANTY; without even the implied warranty of** **MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the**